-3. Emergence of real-time: Real-time data is a small but growing segment with impact.
+3. The emergence of real-time: Real-time data is a small but growing segment with impact.
 It doesn’t matter how fast our compute, network, and storage get.
 Software that is batch-based will not become real-time.

 Focus on Scalability and Repeatability

-To understand how the matrix works, it’s critical to align on the right definition and criteria for assessing scalability and repeatability.
+To understand how the assessment works, it’s critical to align on the right definition and criteria for assessing scalability and repeatability.

 Factor One: Scalability